 Davis’ agent, Rich Paul of Klutch Sports, confirmed the terms of Davis’ pending free agent deal to The Associated Press on Thursday.
 The Lakers didn’t comment.

-The Lakers acquired Davis in a trade less than 18 months ago, shipping most of their young core to New Orleans to acquire one of the best big men of his generation.
-Davis made the All-NBA first team three times and earned six straight All-Star selections with the Pelicans, but only reached the second round of the playoffs once.
+The Lakers acquired Davis in a trade before last season, shipping most of their young core to New Orleans to acquire one of the best big men of his generation.

-With Klutch clients James and Davis at their core, the Lakers immediately built a championship contender around them last season.
-The 6-foot-10 Davis swiftly clicked alongside James, who molded himself into a point guard and led the NBA in assists to maximize the talent of Davis, who earned his seventh straight All-Star selection.
+With Klutch clients James and Davis at their core, the Lakers immediately built a championship contender around them.
+The 6-foot-10 Davis immediately clicked alongside James, earning his seventh straight All-Star selection.

 James and Davis reteamed in the bubble in central Florida and led the Lakers to Davis’ first NBA title and James’ fourth.
-The Lakers had missed the playoffs for six straight seasons before their dynamic duo transformed the franchise into champions again, beating the Miami Heat in six games in the NBA Finals.
+The Lakers had missed the playoffs for six straight seasons before the veteran duo transformed the franchise into champions again.

-The Lakers are returning with a roster around James and Davis that looks even better than last season’s championship squad.
-NBA veterans Marc Gasol and Montrezl Harrell have replaced Howard and JaVale McGee to keep Davis out of the center spot during the regular season, while Wesley Matthews replaced inconsistent Danny Green on the wing and gifted point guard Dennis Schröder arrived to take ball-handling pressure off James.
+The Lakers are returning this month with a roster that looks even better than last season’s championship squad.
+NBA veterans Marc Gasol and Montrezl Harrell have replaced Dwight Howard and JaVale McGee to keep Davis out of the center spot during the regular season, while Wesley Matthews replaced inconsistent Danny Green on the wing and gifted point guard Dennis Schröder arrived to take ball-handling pressure off James.